Time-Varying Dispersion Integer-Valued GARCH Models: Introduction

 The Poisson INGARCH model has been extensively considered in the literature.
-However, due to limitations for fitting adequately real count time series data (e.g. not capturing all the sources of overdispersion although the model itself is overdispersed, inflation or deflation of zeros), other variants have been proposed based on such as the negative binomial INGARCH process by \cite{zhu2011} and \cite{chrfok2014} or the more general mixed Poisson INGARCH models by \cite{chrfok2015}, \cite{silbar2019}, among others.
-Zero-inflated versions of the Poisson and negative binomial INGARCH models were proposed by \cite{zhu2012a}, while processes dealing with both overdispersion and underdispersion were proposed by \citet{zhu2012b,zhu2012c} and \cite{xuetal2012}.
+However, due to limitations for fitting adequately real count time series data (e.g. not capturing all the sources of overdispersion although the model itself is overdispersed), several variants of the Poisson INGARCH model have been proposed.
+These include the negative binomial (NB) INGARCH process by \cite{zhu2011} and \cite{chrfok2014} or the more general mixed Poisson INGARCH models by \cite{chrfok2015}, \cite{silbar2019}, among others.
+Zero-inflated versions of the Poisson and negative binomial INGARCH models have been studied by \cite{zhu2012a}, while processes dealing with both overdispersion and underdispersion were proposed by \citet{zhu2012b,zhu2012c} and \cite{xuetal2012}.
+A negative binomial quasi-likelihood based inference for general integer-valued time series models with application to the Poisson and NB INGARCH models has been developed by \cite{aknetal2018}.

-An alternative process to the linear model for the conditional mean, as in Equation (\ref{pingarch}), was introduced by \cite{foktjo2011} through the log-linear INGARCH processes.
-These models cope with both negative and positive autocorrelation function and allow inclusion of covariates in a straightforward way.
-Another different approach was recently proposed by \cite{weietal2022}, where a softplus link function is assumed instead of a logarithmic one.
+An alternative process to the linear model given in \eqref{pingarch}, was introduced by \cite{foktjo2011} through the log-linear INGARCH processes.
+These models cope with both negative and positive autocorrelation functions and allow the inclusion of covariates in a straightforward way.
+More recently \cite{weietal2022} considered a softplus link function instead of a logarithmic one.